Title 915 | Chapter 002 | Regulation 010

 (2)

-An applicant shall submit a registry identification card application to the cabinet in the manner prescribed by the application instructions.
+An applicant shall submit a registry identification card application to the cabinet in the manner prescribed by the application instructions and this administrative regulation.

 (3)